Whitfrost21/todolist/README.md

 ## Commands

-- add : tasks to your to-do list
+- add : add tasks to your to-do list
-- delete : tasks from your list
+- delete : delete tasks from your list
-- mark : tasks as complete
+- mark : mark tasks as complete
-- list : all tasks
+- list :  list all tasks
 - history : Load history of tasks
 - completion : Generate autocompletion scripts for your shell
 - trunc : Clear the to-do list